kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 3. **Practical Effectiveness**
    - Trivial for attackers to register FQDNs that resolve to internal addresses
+     - Because of this, implementations implementing `Backend` MUST add either TLS or JWT validation on sensitive localhost endpoints to prevent confused deputy attacks
    - Restrictive validation would break legitimate external integrations
    - Security focus should be on network-level controls, not resource-level validation
    - No initial support for wildcard FQDNs to limit attack surface and the need for Dynamic Forward Proxy support from implementations